Love Island 2023: When is the Love Island final, who went out of Love Island, who has left Love Island

 The following Casa Amor bombshells were also dumped: Cynthia Otseh-Taiwo, Lydia Karakyriakou, Layla Al-Momani, Sammy James, Lynda Flix, Frankie Davey, Kain Reed, Ryan Weekley.

-The couples currently still in the villa are: Will Young and Jessie Wynter, Casey O’Gorman and Rosie Seabrook, Kai Fagan and Sanam Harrinanan, Ron Hall and Lana Jenkins, Tayna Menhenga and Shaq Muhammad.
+The couples currently still in the villa are: Will Young and Jessie Wynter, Kai Fagan and Sanam Harrinanan, Ron Hall and Lana Jenkins, Tayna Menhenga and Shaq Muhammad, Tom Clare and Samie Elishi.